 The Foundation Board has additionally established short and long-term goals that include community outreach to obtain support from local businesses and philanthropic organizations whose objectives align with ours.
 To that end, we are striving for 100% participation among our Woods Charter School families, faculty and staff.
 Recognizing that the success of our school is largely dependent upon having the highest quality faculty and staff, the Board is additionally working to establish and endowment fund to support key faculty positions.

-Supporting Woods Charter School means supporting a successful learning model that has worked for fifteen years.
+Supporting Woods Charter School means supporting a successful learning model that has worked for twenty plus years.
 The success of Woods is proof that a charter school can serve as an alternative to traditional public schools.
 The continued success is also proof of a strong faculty and school community that contribute to this achievement at Woods.